-This page aims to keep patients as informed as possible with regards to the current coronavirus outbreak and how it will affect patients at Cheddar Medical Centre.
-The situation changes incredibly quickly at the moment so anyone looking for up to date advice should visit nhs.uk
+Last Updated: 27.7.20 This page aims to keep patients informed with regards to coronavirus and how it will affect Cheddar Medical Centre.
+The situation is constantly changing at the moment so for up to date advice visit nhs.uk

 What Should I do?

 - Admin - letters/referrals/prescriptions